juliomeza/School_District_Analysis/README.md

 * How is the school summary affected?
 <ul>
-    All the schools kept the same average scores and the same passing percentage with the excption of 'Thomas High School'.
+    All the schools kept the same average scores and the same passing percentage except for of 'Thomas High School'.
 </ul>

 <img src="https://github.com/juliomeza/School_District_Analysis/blob/main/Resources/School%20Before.png">